Gypp/zeroclickinfo-spice/CONTRIBUTING.md

 ## Submitting a **Bug** or **Suggestion**

 - Firstly, please make sure the bug is related to the **Spice** repository.
 If this bug is about the DuckDuckGo API, or the relevancy of our search results, please visit our feedback page at <https://duckduckgo.com/feedback>.
-If you're unsure, its best to use the feedback page (your message will be passed along to the correct people).
+If you're unsure, it's best to use the feedback page (your message will be passed along to the correct people).

 - Check the **Spice** [issues](https://github.com/duckduckgo/zeroclickinfo-spice/issues) to see if an issue already exists for the given bug or suggestion
   - If one doesn't exist, create a GitHub issue in the **Spice** repository